Landscaping to save the Bay!

 Because native plants are used, wildlife from the same area is accustomed to using these plants as habitat, meaning that these gardens can attract pleasurable birds and butterflies.
 Native plants are also sought after by pollinators, fundamental members of our local ecosystem that are in great peril.

 Colony collapse disorder is affecting bees across the world and there is no clear reason why populations are declining so quickly.
-With about 1/3 of our food coming from plants pollinated by bees, this is an issue that will affect everyone.
+When about 1/3 of our food comes from plants pollinated by bees, this is an issue that will affect everyone.
 One of the best ways that you can help support these important insects is by planting native plants and wildflowers.
 A particularly important way to support bees, butterflies and other pollinators is to plant flowers that offer them food in early spring.
 Many insects, like bumblebees, have been hibernating since autumn.
 As the weather warms, these insects become more active and need plenty of food and energy.
-Plants that flower in early spring can be a critical for the survival of hungry pollinators who have not had much to eat in a while.
+Plants that flower in early spring can be critical for the survival of hungry pollinators who have not had much to eat in a while.

 Did you know: Your dog can have an impact on the health of our waterways!
 Dog poop that is not picked up can wash out of yards and into storm drains that lead directly to the nearest waterway.
 This waste adds excess nutrients to the water that can lead to unhealthy algal blooms

 Rain Gardens are characterized by their bowl-shaped construction, soil composition, and native plant selection.